open-environment/EECIP/README.md

 # EECIP
 The E-Enterprise Community Inventory Platform is an online community and living project inventory for E-Enterprise State and Tribal participant members across the US.
+This site houses the source code for EECIP.
+To use EECIP to connect with other States or Tribes, visit http://www.eecip.net.

 ## Change Log